 The Division of Diversity and Innovative Community Engagement helps SLU forge stronger bonds of common human purpose and shared values across the distinctions of race, class, gender, sexual identity and faith.
 The division’s areas of responsibility include the Cross Cultural Center for Global Citizenship, the Center for Global Citizenship, Center for Social Action, a Diversity Speaker Series and the annual MLK Tribute.
 The division also oversees SLU's fulfillment of the Clock Tower Accords, which commit the University to actively strengthening diversity, inclusion and equity on our campuses.

 Kathleen B. Davis

-Interim Vice President of Enrollment and Retention Management
+Vice President for Enrollment and Retention Management

 SLU’s Division of Enrollment and Retention Management works to recruit and retain the highest caliber of talented and diverse students.
 Admissions, financial aid and class registration are just a few of the areas the division oversees.
 It also administers services especially tailored to support the University’s low-income, first-generation, military and international students.

 Sheila M. Manion

 Vice President for Development

 The Division of Development supports the University’s strategic priorities by garnering philanthropic support for student scholarships, teaching positions, capital projects, academic initiatives and more.
 In addition, the division seeks to engage alumni in the life of the University through a wide range of programs and events.